 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates LMST, LBC, APEN, TIG

-Limestone Bancorp, Inc. (NASDAQ: LMST)’s sale to Peoples Bancorp Inc. for 0.90 shares of Peoples common stock for each share of Limestone common stock.
+Limestone Bancorp, Inc. LMST's sale to Peoples Bancorp Inc. for 0.90 shares of Peoples common stock for each share of Limestone common stock.
 If you are a Limestone shareholder, click here to learn more about your rights and options.

-Apollo Endosurgery, Inc. (NASDAQ: APEN)’s sale to Boston Scientific Corporation for $10.00 per share in cash.
+Apollo Endosurgery, Inc. APEN's sale to Boston Scientific Corporation for $10.00 per share in cash.
 If you are an Apollo shareholder, click here to learn more about your legal rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.